ViktorKaltash/Notes/README.md

 Notes is a program that stores notes from registered users in MySQL database.
 The project is still under development and will be updated.

-## Libraries used
+## Used libraries and IDE
-This program used IDE Intellij IDEA, SceneBuilder, libraries such as JavaFX, MySQL-Connector/J, h2 database java, as well as assembly via Maven.
+This program used IDE Intellij IDEA, SceneBuilder, libraries such as JavaFX, MySQL-Connector/J, h2 database java.
+Programm assembled with Maven.

 Required libraries to use: